Bob Heisse: A timely in-depth reporting project, and a great time to join us

 There’s never been a better time to join us to keep up with the breaking news regarding the pandemic, the changes in government in Washington, the need for state legislators and the governor to work together on key issues in Wisconsin, and for all of the local news we report in Wisconsin and Minnesota.

-You’ll likely be home a lot in the nest few months, as we fight the pandemic collectively.
+You’ll likely be home a lot in the nest few month as we continue to fight the pandemic collectively.
 Our River Valley journalists and journalists at our sister papers in the Midwest will continue bringing the news to you wherever you are.

 Stay safe and subscribe might be a message as we move into the holiday season.
 Please enjoy our papers and websites.